dib-lab/2013-khmer-counting/tutorial.rst

 (or just ssh in however you would normally do it.)

+First go to /mnt/ because we do not have enough space in home directory.
+ % cd /mnt/

 Now, check out the source repository and grab the initial data sets::